neo050/Book-Notes/README.md

-# 📚 Book‑Notes — Personal Reading Tracker + AI‑powered RAG
+# 📚 Book‑Notes — Personal Reading Tracker + AI‑powered RAG Live demo book-notes-o5f0.onrender.com

 Keep track of everything you read, write notes & ratings, and—new in **v2**—ask questions about your own library through a Retrieval‑Augmented‑Generation (RAG) layer powered by **LangChain + OpenAI**.